arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-3.md

 While this it surely overkill for a serialization language, it is indeed the typical approach for programming language parsers.

-Now, we could even live with this series of:
+So, we have to live with this series of:

 ```fsharp
 let (remaining, value1) = parse1 input